 - Continue testing the privacy and security of consumer IoT products

-- Prototype a functional IoT security label
+- Prototype a functional end-to-end IoT security labeling system

 - Conduct usability testing, consumer education, and other validation work to prepare for a successful launch of a national consumer IoT labeling scheme; and